Slow Moving Storm Could Bring More Than 6 Inches Of Snow To Parts Of Massachusetts

-For Inland, Eastern MA: A cold rain to a sloppy rain/wet snow mix
+For inland, eastern Mass: A cold rain to a sloppy rain/wet snow mix

-For Central and Western MA, especially those at significant elevation: A legit late season snow storm
+For central and western Mass: especially those at significant elevation: A legit late season snow storm

 April snow is far from unusual, in fact Boston has had accumulating snowfall in April in 4 of the last 5 years and 6 of the last 10, including 0.7” on April 18th of last year (4.7” in Worcester).
 But given the stretch of mild, dry weather we have had since March, it just seems wrong.